chesslablab/website/docs/index.md

 - [Website](https://github.com/chesslablab/website)

-Make sure to add at least one API endpoint as well as a WebSocket host from the ChesslaBlab node list in your `assets/env.js` file.
+Make sure to add at least one API endpoint as well as a WebSocket host from the ChesslaBlab node list to your `assets/env.js` file.